Skip to content

 Of course, in the meantime, we still have jury trials.

-FAQ on the Bee case: This case was about whether “charging probable cause” existed to support the “Carry in Public Without a Permit” charge.
-Notably, it was not a “probable cause to search” case – an issue not raised.
+FAQ on the Bee case: The Bee case was about whether “charging probable cause” existed to support the “Carry in Public Without a Permit” charge.
+Notably, it was not a “probable cause to search” case – an issue not raised in that case.
 The facts were undisputed.
 The dispute was about the meaning of the words “public place” in that specific statute (not the common meaning).
 “Public place” was an element of the crime charged.
-This case did not address the law of car searches, or change it in any way.
+This case did not address the law of car searches, or change it.

 Is a Private Yard a “Public Place?”